fatmanurozdemir/devops-engine/general_guidance.md

 ## GitHub Project Integration

-weather-forecast application is used in this process.
+`devops-engine/microservices/login-page` application is used in this process.

 1. Create github repo